chipsalliance/f4pga/source/toolchain-desc/design-flow.rst

 FPGA Design Flow
 ================

-SymbiFlow is an end-to-end FPGA synthesis toolchain, because of that it provides all the necessary tools to convert input Verilog design into a final bitstream.
+F4PGA is an end-to-end FPGA synthesis toolchain, because of that it provides all the necessary tools to convert input Verilog design into a final bitstream.
 It is simple to use however, the whole synthesis and implementation process is not trivial.